Getting Things Done - GTD

 avatar

-Commented almost 9 years ago Tiago M. Miranda
+Commented over 9 years ago Tiago M. Miranda

 Oh, man!
 What a great idea.
 I'll implement it this week.